 This workshop explores how ‘seeing the end’ of everything we know and love may serve our lives.
 This will be co-led by Rites of Passage founder, Kristabeth Atwood.
 Kristabeth and I magically came to this same life lesson through very different means that involved us being forced to face our own death.
 Realizing that we had this in common was such a synchronistic moment that we felt we must bring this work to others.

 Kristabeth Atwood, M.Div is the founder of Rites of Passage, LLC, through which she brings the transformative power of ritual to people of all worldviews and cultural, secular, and spiritual perspectives.
 As a ritual designer, community officiant, and spiritual caregiver, Kristabeth feels privileged to help people honor and mark the meaningful moments that encompass all the seasons of life – from birth to death.

 Jessica Murby is an author, occupational therapist, hospice volunteer, yogi, etc. that has a rare freakish adrenaline tumor condition- the experience of which has led to much of this work.
-This workshop is based on Chapter 1 of Jessica’s book, ‘Alive for Now: Using Death as a Teacher to Thrive in Life’ which is included in the ‘look inside’ preview on Amazon: https://www.amazon.com/Alive-Now-Using-Teacher-Thrive/dp/1549605240
+This workshop is based on Chapter 1 of Jessica’s book, ‘Alive for Now: Using Death as a Teacher to Thrive in Life’ which you may preview here: https://www.amazon.com/Alive-Now-Using-Teacher-Thrive/dp/1549605240